XRPLF/rippled/Builds/VisualStudio2017/README.md

 Any version of Visual Studio 2017 may be used to build rippled.
-The **Visual Studio 2017 Community** edition is available free of charge (see [the product page](https://www.visualstudio.com/products/visual-studio-community-vs) for licensing details), while paid editions may be used for an free initial trial period.
+The **Visual Studio 2017 Community** edition is available free of charge (see [the product page](https://www.visualstudio.com/products/visual-studio-community-vs) for licensing details), while paid editions may be used for an initial free-trial period.

-As of this writing, the latest version of Visual Studio 2017 for Windows is 15.5.4.

 ### Install Git for Windows